rdiaz02/EvAM-Tools/evamtools/inst/shiny-examples/evamtools/assets/landing_page.md

 	   2. Simulate data from the CPM model.
 In addition to the number of samples, you can specify the amount of observational noise (and, for OT and OncoBN, deviations from the model).<br/>
 	   &nbsp;

-       Note that simulating data from CPMs allows you to get an intuitive feeling for what different CPM models and their parameters mean in terms of the genotype frequency data they would produce.
+       Note that simulating data from CPMs allows you to get an intuitive feeling for what different CPM models and their parameters mean in terms of the genotype frequency data they produce.

 &nbsp;